Adani Enterprises' Rs 20,000-cr FPO sails through, but sees muted response from retail investors, employees

 As of available BSE data at 3:15 pm on Tuesday, as many as 4.62 crore shares were sought as against the 4.55 crore shares on offer.

-After the Adani Enterprises' stock got battered owing US short-seller firm Hindenburg Research's scathing report on the conglomerate's allegedly questionable operations, lot of doubts were raised on the future of the FPO with the share price falling below the price band fixed for the FPO.
+After the Adani Enterprises' stock got battered owing US short-seller firm Hindenburg Research's scathing report on the conglomerate's allegedly questionable operations, lot of doubts were raised on the future of the FPO with the share price falling below the price band fixed for the FPO, which was Rs 3,112 to Rs 3,276 per share.

 Non-institutional investors put in bids for over three times the 96.16 lakh shares reserved for them, while the 1.28 crore shares reserved for qualified institutional buyers (QIBs) was almost fully subscribed, according to BSE data.